Laxmikant2002/task-management-app/README.md

   - ✅ Create new tasks with detailed information
   - 📝 Edit existing tasks
   - 🗑️ Delete tasks
-  - 🔍 Search tasks by name
-  - 🔄 Sort tasks by due date
-  - 🏷️ Filter tasks by priority and status

 ### Technical Implementation
 - Built with Next.js 14 and TypeScript for type safety